nirdeshkumar02/Artifacts-Examples/README.md

 3. Command line tool
 4. Package Manager

-To Upload Gradle Artifects to nexus
+To Upload Gradle Artifects to Nexus
 ======================================

+# Change the variable value according to yours

 Create a file gradle.properties in gradle directory and add this data

 ```
+# Nexus User Credential

 repoUser = nirdesh
 repoPassword = Nirdesh@123
 ```